Published August 7th 2012 by Bloomsbury USA Children’s

 When I read the premise, this book felt so promising.
 I imagined jam-packed action at every turn of the page, heart-pounding plot twists, and unexpected surprises.
 But boy was I so wrong.

 When I first started the book, I wasn’t hooked.
 This should have been my first sign.
 But it had great reviews so I wasn’t about to give up that early.
 I was also curious so I continued on and about halfway through the book, it finally got a little more interesting.
 Now, there is some magic and otherworldly creatures involved, an unknown evil lurking beneath the walls of the castle.
 I admit that this part of the book is a good one.
-I loved the mystery of the unknown markings from an ancient, long-forgotten religion, the existence of creatures from another world, and the possibility of Celaena being someone other than who people thought she were.
+I loved the mystery of the unknown markings from an ancient, long-forgotten religion, the existence of creatures from another world, and the possibility of Celaena being someone other than who people thought she was.

 But the source of my disappointment was that the Competition was not focused on enough.
 I expected each Test (there are tests each week to narrow down the contestants for the Final Duel) to be exciting and full of heart-stopping moments.
 However, this part of the plot was not properly carried out and only had one or two major happenings.